 The planning of the curriculum is based around a rolling programme of topics to ensure coverage of selected topics by all children who progress through the school.
-Where possible, teachers organise each term's learning under a theme, with a particular subject 'leading' this.
-They work hard to ensure the children make connections between and within subjects.
+Teachers work hard to ensure the children make connections between and within subjects.
 This enables children to broaden their skills and knowledge simultaneously.
 The curriculum is planned thoroughly, starting with the children's current knowledge and skills, so that real progress is made.

 The rolling programmes for both Key Stages makes use of our local environment.
 We also study other localities so that children gain an understanding of Britain as a diverse society.
 We continue to look for opportunities to develop links with other countries to enhance the children’s understanding of their global community.
 Whilst the core subjects are taught on a regular basis the foundation subjects may sometimes be taught as blocks of work over a matter of days or weeks.
 This programme is regularly reviewed to make necessary improvements to the existing programme of work and adapted to suit current trends and themes.

 At Tattingstone School we seek to create opportunities for children to experience and excel in a range of activities that enhance and extend the National Curriculum.
-Children have opportunities both inside and outside the classroom eg Forest Schools, Residential trips, a variety of sporting events, visits to and visiting theatre companies and art projects.
+Children have opportunities both inside and outside the classroom eg Forest Schools, Residential trips, a variety of sporting events, visits and visitors and art projects.
 We also offer a range of after school clubs.
-There is now a great deal of emphasis in the use of IT across the curriculum with a focus on ‘Computing’ and, in particular, computer skills to enhance the learning in all the subjects of the curriculum.
-Through the subject of ‘Computing’ we aim to teach a progressive set of skills that enable all the children to become competent and confident users of IT.
+There is a great deal of emphasis on the use of computing across the curriculum, in particular, computer skills to enhance the learning in all the subjects of the curriculum.
+Through the subject of ‘Computing’ we aim to teach a progressive set of skills that enable all the children to become competent and confident users of technology.